Problematy/goodmap/docs/plugins.rst

 Both are the same plugin kind.
 Each sets ``config.field`` to the type it attaches to and, optionally, ``config.order``; lower order is more innermost, higher order wraps further out.
+A wrapper must have a renderer beneath it (a built-in, or one it depends on).

 Configuration
 -------------